Dodge: Founding and early years

 Horace and John Dodge founded the Dodge Brothers Company in Detroit in 1900, and quickly found work manufacturing precision engine and chassis components for the city's growing number of automobile firms.
 Chief among them were the established Olds Motor Vehicle Company and the new Ford Motor Company.
-Henry Ford selected the Dodge brothers to supply a wide range of components for his original Model A (1903–04) comprising the entire chassis: Ford needed to add only the body and wheels to finish the cars.
+Henry Ford selected the Dodge brothers to supply a wide range of components for his original Model A (1903–04) comprising the entire chassis; Ford needed to add only the body and wheels to finish the cars.
 Henry offered the Dodge brothers a 10% share in his new company in return for $10,000 worth of goods ($ in dollars).
-In 1902, the brothers won a contract to produce transmissions for Ransom E. Olds' company, Oldsmobile upon which they built a solid reputation for quality and service.
-They rejected a second contract from Oldsmobile in 1903, to retool their plant to manufacture engines for the Ford Motor Company, which would be in debt to the brothers.
+In 1902, the brothers won a contract to produce transmissions for Ransom E. Olds' company Oldsmobile, upon which they built a solid reputation for quality and service.
+They rejected a second contract from Oldsmobile in 1903 to retool their plant to manufacture engines for the Ford company, which would be in debt to the brothers.

-The first machine shop where the brothers worked as parts suppliers for Olds and Ford was located at the Boydell Building on Beaubien Street at Lafayette.
-This location was replaced by a larger facility at Hastings Street and Monroe Avenue, which is now a parking garage for the Hollywood Casino (Hastings Street at this location has been renamed Chrysler Service Drive).
-By 1910 the Dodge Main factory was built in Hamtramck, where it remained until 1979.
+The first machine shop where the brothers worked as parts suppliers for Oldsmobile and Ford was located at the Boydell Building on Beaubien Street at Lafayette.
+This location was replaced by a larger facility at Hastings Street and Monroe Avenue, which is now a parking garage for the Hollywood Casino (Hastings Street itself has since been renamed Chrysler Service Drive).
+In 1911, the Dodge Main factory was built in Hamtramck, where it remained until 1979.